DangerDrome/NeverEverLand/GameEngine.md

 **Current Status**: Phase 5 COMPLETED ✅ - Complete RPG Engine Ready for Production **Key Achievements**:
-- ✅ All 22 core systems implemented and functional (6 core + 2 physics + 2 animation + 5 Phase 3 + 5 Phase 4 + 4 Phase 5 systems)
+- ✅ All 23 core systems implemented and functional (6 core + 2 physics + 2 animation + 5 Phase 3 + 5 Phase 4 + 4 Phase 5 + 1 GUI system)
 - ✅ Complete world building framework with villages, buildings, resources, workers, and economy
 - ✅ Advanced gameplay systems with quests, dialogue, NPCs, and dynamic world events
 - ✅ Advanced visual debugging system with real-time component visualization for all phases
+- ✅ Complete GUI framework with windows, drag & drop, keyboard shortcuts, and event handling
-- ✅ Interactive component inspector with toggle functionality for all 29+ component types
+- ✅ Interactive component inspector with toggle functionality for all 36+ component types
 - ✅ Proper component state management and synchronization across all systems
 - ✅ Performance optimized for 1000+ entities at 60 FPS with complex simulations
 - ✅ Production-ready codebase with redundant code removal and performance optimizations

-**Milestone Achieved**: Complete RPG Engine - Ready for advanced features or production deployment **Performance**: Exceeding all targets with scalable architecture for future expansion
+**Milestone Achieved**: Complete RPG Engine with GUI - Ready for production deployment **Performance**: Exceeding all targets with scalable architecture for future expansion

-The engine now supports the complete RPG vision: party management, AI companions, character progression, real-time combat, village construction, resource management, economic systems, quest chains, NPC interactions, dynamic world events, and comprehensive visual debugging tools.
-The foundation is production-ready and capable of supporting complex RPG gameplay.
+The engine now supports the complete RPG vision: party management, AI companions, character progression, real-time combat, village construction, resource management, economic systems, quest chains, NPC interactions, dynamic world events, comprehensive visual debugging tools, and a complete GUI system for player interaction.
+The foundation is production-ready and capable of supporting complex RPG gameplay with professional UI/UX.